waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **One-Way Ledges:**
     * `LEDGE_HOP_DOWN/RIGHT`: A one-way ledge that can only be hopped in the specified direction.
     * `LEDGE_HOP_LEFT`: A one-way ledge that can only be hopped **LEFT**.
     * `FLOOR_UP_WALL`: A complex one-way ledge.
-It acts as a wall when approached from above (cannot move down onto it).
+Confirmed impassable when moving down onto it from a `FLOOR` or `LADDER` tile.
 You can move onto it from a tile below it.
 You can move horizontally between adjacent `FLOOR_UP_WALL` tiles.
 You can move down *off* of it to a tile below.
 You cannot move up from this tile.
 *   **Special Requirement:**
     * `CUT_TREE` (Requires HM01 Cut.
 These trees can respawn after being cut).
     * `WATER` (Requires HM03 Surf.
 To initiate, face the water and press 'A').